StatNLP/sepens/README.md

-# sepens: A Personalized Ensemble for Sepsis Prediction
+# sepens: An Ensemble for Sepsis Prediction

 Code for the paper "Ensembling neural networks for improved prediction and privacy in early diagnosis of sepsis"